Determine The Empirical Formula Of A Compound

 Historical and Scientific Foundations

 The quest to understand the composition of matter dates back centuries.
 Early alchemists and chemists recognized that substances were made of elements combined in specific proportions.
-However, it wasn't until the development of accurate analytical techniques in the 18th and 19th centuries that determining these proportions became a science.
+Even so, it wasn't until the development of accurate analytical techniques in the 18th and 19th centuries that determining these proportions became a science.
 Scientists like Antoine Lavoisier, with his meticulous measurements of mass in chemical reactions, laid the groundwork for understanding stoichiometry – the quantitative relationships between reactants and products in chemical reactions.

 The concept of the empirical formula emerged from these stoichiometric studies.
 By carefully measuring the masses of elements that combined to form a compound, chemists could deduce the ratios in which they were present.
-This information, combined with the emerging understanding of atomic theory, allowed them to express these ratios in terms of atoms.
+Because of that, this information, combined with the emerging understanding of atomic theory, allowed them to express these ratios in terms of atoms.
 John Dalton's atomic theory, which proposed that elements are composed of indivisible atoms and that compounds are formed by the combination of atoms in simple whole-number ratios, provided the theoretical framework for interpreting empirical formulas.

 Distinguishing Empirical and Molecular Formulas